UniversalBuilder/Fiji-macros-PUBLIC/README.md

 # Fiji-macros-PUBLIC

-This repository conatins Some useful macros developped at the CIF, and that can be shared with the public.
+This repository contains several macros developped at the CIF that can be shared with the public.

-# TODO

-Reorganize folders and add proper .md files for each macro